Sanjays2402/Sanjays2402/README.md

 ### I'm Sanjay Santhanam (he/him/his)

 ### A little about me...
-I'm an Undergrad Student🎓 pursuing CSE at R.M.K Engineering College.
+I'm an Grad Student🎓 pursuing CS at Syracuse University, NY.
 My Research interests are on the intersection of Computer Vision and Machine Learning.  <br/><br/>

 <h3>Things I code with</h3>
 <p>